Reading Time: 6 minutes

 3) I’m on my phone and laptop late at night.
 I heard that the blue light emitting from these devices can disrupt my sleep.
 What can I do to use my devices later but avoid or minimize the blue light?

-The blue light that is emitted from your devices can disrupt the production of melatonin in your body.
+The blue light that is emitted from your devices can disrupt or suppress the production of melatonin in your body.

 Melatonin is a hormone responsible for making you get drowsy as the day turns to night.
-When it is suppressed it will make it harder for you to get sleepy and then fall asleep.
+If melatonin is suppressed it will make it harder for you to fall asleep.

 To add a blue light filter to your laptop, you can install F.Lux and for your Android phone, you can download the app Twilight.
 If you want to be even cooler you can wear a pair of blue light glasses at night like I do.
 Get them here.